lambda-science/lambda-science.github.io/docs/aboutme.md

 I created this place for multiple reasons:

 - **Sea of complexity** - Whenever we are talking about science, code and machine learning, things are always presented in a complicated way.
 And I believe it doesn't have to be this way.
 I wish to present things in a simple and calm way.
-- **Academic publishing s\*cks** - I've come to the realization that I really don't like the way academic research is communicated.
-It is: too strict, lengthy, there is too much delay and the whole process just don't make sense to me (we have to pay to publish our own research ?!).
+- **Academic publishing is.. something** - I've come to the realization that I don't really like the way academic research is communicated.
 I want to have my own freedom to publish some science.
 - **Creative space & Portfolio** - Building my own website allows me to have the full control on how I want to present things about technical subjects related to machine learning, data or biology.
 I also wish to use it as a portfolio for what I'm working on.
 - **Teaching and popularizing** - Writing blog posts is also another way of teaching and popularizing science.